IPad: iPad

 The eighth generation of iPad was announced on September 15, 2020, and released on September 18.
 It uses an Apple A12 Bionic chip, which has a 40 percent faster 6-core CPU and a 2-times faster 4-core GPU than its predecessor.
 The Apple A12 also included an embedded Neural Engine, and is capable of processing 5 trillion operations per second.
-Its Retina Display had a resolution of 1668 by 2388 pixels.

 The ninth generation of iPad was announced and released on September 14, 2021.
 It uses an Apple A13 Bionic chip, which has a 20% faster CPU and GPU and an embedded, artificial intelligence–immersed Neural Engine.
 Its 12-megapixel ultra wide front camera adds support for Apple's "Center Stage Mode" technology, which locates people in the frame and tracks the camera view to keep them centered.
 Its Retina Display added support for the True Tone technology, which automatically adjusts the screen color temperature according to the ambient lighting.